 Today, Do it Best Corp. is Indiana’s largest privately owned business and continues to return industry-leading rebates to members.
-Do it Best Corp. is the only full-service member-owned distributor of hardware and building materials products in the industry, serving 3,800 member-owned locations across the United States and more than 50 countries.
+Do it Best Corp. is the only full-service member-owned distributor of hardware and building materials products in the industry, serving 3,800 member-owned locations across the United States and in 53 countries.
 The service and dedication of our employees still exemplify the member-first philosophy established by founder Arnold Gerberding.